Intentional base on balls

 In baseball, an intentional base on balls, usually referred to as an intentional walk and denoted in baseball scorekeeping by IBB, is a walk issued to a batter by a pitcher with the intent of removing the batter's opportunity to swing at the pitched ball.
 A pitch that is intentionally thrown far outside the strike zone for this purpose is referred to as an intentional ball.

 Beginning with the 2017 season, Major League Baseball has removed the requirement to throw four intentional balls.
 In MLB and in amateur baseball, such as high school and college games, and in most levels of Little League Baseball, the manager of the team on the field now simply asks the plate umpire to let the batter go to first base.
+However, beginning in 2023, Little League restricted the procedure to once per game to a single batter.
+If a batter is to be intentionally walked a second time, four intentional balls must be thrown.

 Strategy

 The purpose of an intentional walk is to bypass the current batter in order to face the following batter, whom the defensive team expects to be easier to put out.
 The risk to the fielding team issuing an intentional walk is that they turn the batter into a baserunner, which runs counter to the fielding team's objective of making outs.

 Situations that may call for an intentional walk include the following: